Halium/docs/Distribution.rst

 rootfs.img contains the udev rules which are device specific and is generated from the ueventd*.rc file from device tree.

-Instructions for getting these rules installed can be found at :ref:`udev-rules`.
+Instructions for getting these rules installed can be found at :doc:`porting/debug-build/udev`.

 You can either,